Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/mapped-out/rules/_index.md

 {{% rules-block heading="Objective" icon="objective" %}}

-The game ends when all pawns have moved their entire path ( = execute their movement cards from left to right).
-Calculate your score from the tiles on the map that you visited---highest score wins!
+The game ends when all pawns **have moved their entire path** ( = executed their movement cards from left to right).
+Calculate your score from the tiles you visited---**highest score wins**!

 {{% /rules-block %}}

 {{% rules-block heading="Gameplay" icon="action" %}}

-The overall game has two "parts": **create the map** and **walk over it**.
+The overall game has two phases: **create the map** and **walk over it**.

 {{% rules-block heading="Create the Map" %}}

 Take clockwise turns until done.
 On your turn, **play a map tile**.

 * Add the tile from your hand to the shared map on the table.
-(There are no other rules to placement; paths don't need to match in the base game.)
 * Every tile also has a "place action" that triggers now.

 There are three possible place actions.
-Note that these actions can be applied to your _own_ Movement Cards .. or someone else's.
+Note that these actions can be applied to your _own_ Movement Cards ...  or someone else's.

-* REVEAL (@TODO: ICON = card faded, bent arrow, card revealed + number): reveal a Movement Card at the _position_ indicated.
+* REVEAL (@TODO: ICON): reveal a Movement Card at the _position_ indicated.
 (If this card is already revealed, do nothing.)
-* SWAP (@TODO: ICON = arrows left/right + number): swap the movement card at the position indicated with another.
+* SWAP (@TODO: ICON): swap the movement card at the position indicated with another.
-* STUDY (@TODO: ICON = eye + number): secretly look at as many Movement Cards as the number indicated.
+* STUDY (@TODO: ICON): secretly look at as many Movement Cards as the number indicated.

 Finally, draw a new map tile from the deck into your hand.